mike391/Marlin-Labists-ET4/README.md

 First time, I recommend making a backup of your firmware.
 At least your bootloader (addresses from 0x08000000 to 0x08010000).
 This way, you can always recover/return to stock firmware by:
   1. flashing the bootloader backup, from address 0x08000000 to 0x8010000.
-  2. flashing any of the available Anet firmwares from address 0x08010000 onwards.
+  2. flashing any of the available firmwares from address 0x08010000 onwards.

-If you don't perform this step, and, just in case of brick, there are copies of stock firmware ET4 releases and bootloader below on [resources](#resources) section.
+Keep in mind that my origina firmware backup didn't restore properly.
+The Firmware images are for the Anet ET models provided by davidtgbe

 ## Considerations